 - The School Readiness Outcome Team is led by Dirk Hightower of the Children’s Institute email@example.com (585) 295-1000 x222 Since 2011, this team has focused on school readiness across four areas: 1) helping the community support kindergarten readiness, 2) helping child-serving organizations and schools support children in the context of their families, 3) helping families acquire the skills needed to support their children’s school readiness, which together allow 4) the child to be ready for school at kindergarten.
 This team meets on the 2nd Wednesday of the month from 10:30 to Noon at the Children’s Institute.

 - The Early Grade Literacy Outcome Team is led by Patty Uttaro of the Rochester Public Library (585) 428-8045 and Karen Fahy of the Rochester City School District (585) 262-8222 This team began in 2018 and is focused on improving 3rd grade literacy within RCSD.
 It is reviewing data and research that supports reading and literacy acquisition so that children are able to read on grade level by 3rd grade.
-The team is looking specifically at the five receivership schools in RCSD, #10, #16, #19, #28 and #33 to determine next steps.
+The team is reviewing a community reading proposal for implementation in schools #5, #19, and#39.

 - The High School Graduation Outcome Team is led by Hank Rubin of the Frederick Douglas Family Initiatives, firstname.lastname@example.org, Dr. Cecilia Golden of the Rochester City School District (585) 262-8584 and Rosemary Rivera of Citizen Action, NY (585) 520-6542 This team launched in 2018 and completed a deep dive into the factors tied to on-time high school graduation, and what stopped some students from reaching this critical benchmark.
 The research showed that critical to improving the high school graduation rate was supporting students in the 9th grade year, so that they were able to obtain the right amount of credits and don’t fall behind.
 The team will be working with two high schools, Edison Technical and Wilson Commencement (selected through a proposal process), to develop actions and interventions that support students in their 9th grade year as a strategy to improve graduation rates.